schriftgestalt/GlyphsSDK/Python Templates/Filter with Dialog/README.md

 		# or:
 		self.menuName = Glyphs.localize({'en': 'My Filter', 'de': 'Mein Filter'})

-		# A keyboard shortcut for adctivating/deactivating the plugin (together with Command+Shift)
+		# A keyboard shortcut for activating/deactivating the plug-in (together with Command+Shift)
 		self.keyboardShortcut = 'p'

 		# The name of the Interface Builder file containing the UI dialog, without file extension